oobabooga/text-generation-webui/README.md

 * Free-form generation in the Default/Notebook tabs without being limited to chat turns.
 Send formatted chat conversations from the Chat tab to these tabs.
 * Multiple sampling parameters and generation options for sophisticated text generation control.
 * Easy switching between different models through the UI without restarting, using the "Model" tab.
-* Simple LoRA fine-tuning tool to customize models with your data.
+* LoRA fine-tuning to customize models with your data.
 * All in one folder.
 The requirements are installed in a self-contained `installer_files` folder that doesn't interfere with the system's environment.
 * Extensions support, including numerous built-in and user-contributed extensions.
 See [the wiki](https://github.com/oobabooga/text-generation-webui/wiki/07-%E2%80%90-Extensions) and [the extensions directory](https://github.com/oobabooga/text-generation-webui-extensions) for details.